-If you’re not sure whether you need our permission, check your tenancy agreement or ask your local office.
+If you’re not sure whether you need our permission, check your tenancy agreement.

 You are responsible for the condition of your garden including any trees, grass, shrubs or weeds.
 The state of your garden should not annoy or endanger others.

 Before planting a tree in your garden, let us know the type of tree and where you would like to plant it.
 We will check the tree and location are safe.